jpedrosouza/json_schema_to_freezed/CONTRIBUTING.md

 1. Ensure your code passes all tests.
 2. Update documentation if needed.
-3. Update the CHANGELOG.md with details of changes.
+3. Update the CHANGELOG.md with details of your changes.
 4. Your pull request will be merged once it is reviewed and approved.

 ## Feature Requests and Bug Reports